sethhaskellcondie/the-game-pensieve-mcp/README.md

   Keycloak is more reliable than anonymous DCR — see `keycloak/README.md` in the API repo.)
 - **MCP Inspector** — point it at the `/mcp` URL; it will prompt for the OAuth flow.

-Every tool call is owner-scoped by the backend: a lapsed/guest caller gets the same `402`/`403` capability responses (surfaced as MCP `isError` results) it would from the REST API — MCP reads inherit the exact same authorization as the web app (RLS + the capability matrix), never more.
+The backend owner-scopes every tool call: a lapsed/guest caller gets the same `402`/`403` capability responses (surfaced as MCP `isError` results) it would from the REST API — MCP reads inherit the exact same authorization as the web app (RLS + the capability matrix), never more.

 ## Docker / Compose

-The compose stack lives in the **API repo**, which consumes this sidecar as a published image (`sethcondie/the-game-pensieve-mcp:latest`) — the same way it consumes the front end.
+The docker-compose stack lives in the **API repo**, which consumes this sidecar as a published image (`sethcondie/the-game-pensieve-mcp:latest`) — the same way it consumes the front end.
 Build and push from this repo: